ulyssesdotcodes/webgl-visualizer/README.md

 `ColorDanceMaterial` - a material that changes lightness based on volume, saturation based on frequency, and rotates through colors starting at the specified color

-`SimpleFrequencyShader` - a shader that displays frequencies.
+`ShaderMaterial` - a shader that displays frequencies.
 Not useable on a `PointCloudDancer`.